scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Our project is hosted at Github repository and it is open for machine learning community to use, test and help this project to grow up.
-Future releases are planned which will include more projects building on it and a evaluation tool with several plots and graphs to help the machine learning developer better undestand the behavior of his recommender algorithm.
+Future releases are planned which will include more projects building on it and a evaluation tool with several plots and graphs to help the machine learning developer better understand the behavior of his recommender algorithm.
 It is an alternative for Python developers to the Mahout machine learning project written in Java.
 The source code is freely available under the BSD license at http://github.com/muricoca/crab.

 References